 Our Verdict On Endurance: 4.6 Stars

 If you’re looking for an extended auto warranty backed by years in the industry, then you should definitely consider an Endurance auto warranty.
-Endurance is one of the top direct extended warranty companies, meaning everything is handled directly with Endurance.
-We consider Endurance to be a great option, and the company is Motor1’s choice for Best Coverage and top overall pick.
+Endurance is one of the top direct extended warranty companies, meaning Endurance administers all of its own warranty plans.
+We consider Endurance to be a great option, and because of its coverage options, added perks, and easy claims process, the company is Motor1’s choice for Best Coverage.

 Category | Motor1 Rating |